 Website: Boomerang

-If you want to be reminded of emails that you should have responded to, click its button below the Gmail message platform.
+If you want to be reminded of emails you should have responded to, click the button below the Gmail message platform.

 If you don’t hear back from link contacts (bloggers/webmasters), it reminds you after 2 or 3 days, whichever you set.